What does it mean to be adjusted by a chiropractor?

 Does a chiropractic adjustment require any medication?

 No, and this is one of the main reasons that patients inquire about a chiropractic adjustment for back pain relief.
 A spinal adjustment involves hands-on techniques akin to massage therapy.
 Sometimes chiropractic manipulation involves the use of handheld instruments.
 The overall goal of an adjustment is to decrease pain while increasing the patient’s range of motion.
-This treatment method is used in place of medication, such as narcotics or opioid painkillers.
-Patients interested in a nonaddictive treatment for back pain that won’t cloud their mental judgment can seek relief with a chiropractic realignment.
+This treatment method is done by an experienced Chiropractor that is used in place of medication, such as narcotics or opioid painkillers.
+Patients interested in a nonaddictive treatment for back pain that won’t cloud their mental judgment can seek relief with a chiropractic realignment by just searching chiropractic near me in Richardson.

 Is it normal to feel sore after a chiropractor adjusts me?